Kartashyan/hiring-challenge-product/readme.md

 ### Processing API

 The processing API, accessible at the `PROCESSING_API_ENDPOINT` environment variable, takes a JSON object with the ID of the document being processed.
 Assume it's stateless and will arbitrarily take the same ID multiple times, and assume that the endpoint will be available and respond with a 200 status for all valid requests.
+You do not have to actually implement a processing API.
+Feel free to mock the endpoint for testing purposes with a simple setTimeout() and a randomized response within the spec.

 The processing API will err if you give it any other information besides the ID.